joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

  $ Cabin      : chr  "" "" "" "" ...
  $ Embarked   : chr  "Q" "S" "Q" "S" ...
 ```

-As we see, we need to make some changes.
-Specially in Survived, Sex, Pclass and Embarked variables.
-Let's transform these into factors.
+**As we see, we need to make some changes.
+Specially in Survived, Sex, Pclass and Embarked variables.**

 ```r
 train$Survived <- as.factor(train$Survived)